hirsimaki-markus/seapie/README.md

     * Fix could be for seapie to automagically inject new stuff into the exec namespace when the scope is list comprehension.
 Or maybe some flag to trigger this.
     * Or maybe do some rewriting and use the builtin code.InteractiveConsole.interact.
 Actually, scratch that.
 Cant change parent scope with this.
 * Display traceback on seapie startup if there is traceback waiting for try, catch > seapie block
+* Overzealous postmortem check (triggers on generator exception and whatnots?) could be causing this behaviour.

 ## Known issues
 * Using arrow keys in seapie prompt might result in keycodes like ```^[[A``` being displayed.
 This should be fixed by also importing readline along with seapie ``import readline;import seapie;seapie.seapie()``